-Next, we consider the information of internal nodes as step 2 to step 5 in Fig. \ref{Algorithm1}.
-Each internal node $IN_i$ contains feature index $f_i$ and threshold value $\theta_i$, which cannot be leaked to the dual-cloud.
-The feature index $f_i$ is an index in \{1, 2, ..., n\}, and each internal node $IN_i$ identifies a data $x_i$ used for a boolean test function with a function $F_i(x) = e^T_{f_{i, n}} \cdot x$, where $\cdot$ is the standard row-by-column multiplication.
-Here the vector $e_{f_i, n}$ is a column vector in $\mathbb{R}^n$ with all zeros except for a 1 in position $f_i$ and $e^T_{f_i, n}$ is its transpose.
-In order to hide the information of $f_i$ and to keep the function $F_i$ available, we first designed the following reindexing system for a complete binary tree.
-Assume a array $A=[1,2, \cdots, \gamma]$, we use the Fisher-Yates shuffle algorithm \cite{fisher1953statistical} to disrupt the array $A$ as step 2 in Fig. \ref{Algorithm1}.
-We iterate $A$ from the end to the beginning (or vice versa).
+Next, we consider the information of internal nodes as steps 2 to 5 in \autoref{Algorithm1}.
+Each internal node $IN_i$ contains feature index $f_i$ and threshold value $\theta_i$.
+The feature index $f_i$ is an index in \{1, 2, ..., $n$\}, and each internal node $IN_i$ identifies a data $x_i$ used for a boolean test function with a function $\mathsf{Fs}_i(x) = e^T_{f_{i, n}} \cdot x$, where $\cdot$ is the standard row-by-column multiplication.
+Here, the vector $e_{f_i, n}$ is a column vector in $\mathbb{R}^n$ with all zeros except for a 1 in position $f_i$, and $e^T_{f_i, n}$ is its transpose.
+In order to hide the information of $f_i$ and to keep the function $\mathsf{Fs}_i$ available, we first designed the following reindexing system for a complete binary tree.
+Assume an array $A=[1,2, \cdots, \gamma]$, we use the Fisher-Yates shuffle algorithm \cite{fisher1953statistical} to disrupt the array $A$ as step 2 in $\pi_{SMP}$.
+Similar to \autoref{workflow}, we iterate $A$ from the end to the beginning (or vice versa).
 For each location $i$, we swap the value at $i$ with the value at a random target location $j$.
 Finally, we obtain a disordered array $D=[d_1, d_2,..., d_\gamma]$.
-The Fisher-Yates shuffle algorithm requires very few steps, each iteration requires only a random integer and a swap operation.
+The Fisher-Yates shuffle algorithm requires very few steps, and each iteration requires only a random integer and a swap operation.